The dashboard is the main page. It shows all information on the installation at a glance.

 It lists all available battery measurements.
 Including battery monitors, but also a simple voltage measurement by a solar charger or battery charger for example.
 For a three output charger, it will list all three measured voltages.

-For each of the available measurements, configure to shothe GX Device allow configuration of each of the available battery measurements:
+The GX Device allows configuration of each of the available battery measurements:

 Screenshot of detailed menu:

 Depending on available information, this block will either show a bar graph for kWh production and consumption, together with a blue line showing state of charge, like so:

 Or, in case that information is not available, it will show a line diagram.
 The parameters used in the line diagram depend on the products installed: